dennisprangle/DistillingImportanceSampling/README.md

-# Code for "Distilled importance sampling" paper
+# Code for "Distilling importance sampling" paper

+The paper can be found here: https://arxiv.org/abs/1910.03632

 ## Requirements

-The following package versions were used for the main run of the code:
+The main run of the code used python 3.6.8 and the following package versions:

 matplotlib==3.1.1
 numpy==1.10.4